firdausa7/MY-GALLERY/README.md

 # Setup/Installation Requirements

--Internet connection
+* Internet connection

--webpage URL:
+* webpage URL:

--To get to this webpage fist you need to get to my github repository
+* To get to this webpage fist you need to get to my github repository

--The link to my github Repository is: https://github.com/firdausa7
+* The link to my github Repository is: https://github.com/firdausa7

--from there you can access the work
+* from there you can access the work

--git clone project link
+* git clone project link

--install dependancies
+* install dependancies

--cd into gitproject
+* cd into gitproject

--source virtual/bin/activate
+* source virtual/bin/activate

--Run MY-GALLERY
+* Run MY-GALLERY
-#{follow the above instructions for set up}

-#Technologies Used
+# Technologies Used
--HTML5
--CSS
--Bootstrap
--Python3.6
--Django

-#Contact
+* HTML5
+* CSS
+* Bootstrap
+* Python3.6
+* Django

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details

+# Contact
 Email Address: firdausa.salat@gmail.com